AmElmo/Covid_tracking_dashboard/readme.md

 1. We have a CRON job scheduled to pick up the two main csv files from the WHO website every single day at xxx

-2. The different packages then run to generate the Google Sheets consolidating the data.
-Each visualization source is under a separate sheet.
-The Google Sheet is cleared and re-created every single day.
+2. The different packages then run to generate the consolidated data.
+Each visualization source is under a separate database.

-💡 We picked Google Sheets over a dedicated database (BigQuery or else) because the consolidated data will have relatively low volume of cells (~1m) per sheet.
-Google Sheet allows for up to 10m cells so we are well within the limits.
-Performance remains strong.

-3. Tableau connects to Google Sheet in order to generate the dashboards.
+3. Metabase connects to the Bigquery database in order to generate the dashboards.

-## 4. 📊 Tableau setup
+## 4. 📊 Metabase setup

-We connect
+We use the following types of charts to display our insights:
+- ???
+- ???
+- ???